BusKill

+BusKill is a project that makes a physical cord intended to lock a computer when the user walks away.

-BusKill is an open-source hardware and software project that designs computer kill cords to protect the confidentiality of the system's data from physical theft.
+It is an open-source hardware and software project that designs computer kill cords to protect the confidentiality of the system's data from physical theft.
 The hardware designs are licensed CC BY-SA and the software is licensed GPLv3.
 BusKill cables are available commercially from the official website or through authorized distributors.

-The name BusKill is an amalgamation of "Bus" from USB and "Kill" from kill cord.